red-hat-storage/gluster-test-drive-docs/docs/gluster-module-4.md

 - The overhead of the algorithms can lead to decreased performance for your data set, particularly for reads and for small files.
 - The files are no longer stored in their whole original form on the brick backends, making offline or backend retrieval of data impossible.

-> **NOTE** Interestingly, it has been shown that, under most conditions with the Gluster native client, write performance is unaffected by erasure coding and is even sometimes modestly improved.
+> **NOTE** Interestingly, it has been shown that, under most conditions with the Gluster native client, write performance is unaffected by erasure coding and is even sometimes modestly improved versus replication.

 Disperse volumes should be used when capacity is of greater value than performance.
 Larger file workloads (1GB+) will experience the least performance degredation versus replicated volumes. *You should avoid using the NFS client with disperse volumes.*